4′33″: General reception

+Analysis

+The composition is an indispensable contribution to the Modernist movement and formalized noise music as a genre.
+Noise music is seen as the anathema to the traditional view of harmony in music, exploiting random sound patterns 'noise' in the process of making music—the "detritus of the music process".
+Paul Hegarty notes that: "The silence of the pianist in 4′33″ can be understood as the traditional silence of the audience so that it can appreciate the music being played.
+Music itself is sacrificed, sacrificed to the musicality of the world".
+For Hegarty, 4′33″, is made up of incidental sounds that represent perfectly the tension between "desirable" sound (properly played musical notes) and undesirable "noise" that make up all noise music.
+It is made of three movements.

+Intentions

 4′33″ challenges, or rather exploits to a radical extent, the social regiments of the modern concert life etiquette, experimenting on unsuspecting concert-goers to prove an important point.
 First, the choice of a prestigious venue and the social status of the composer and the performers automatically heightens audience's expectations for the piece.
-As a result, the listener is more focused, giving Cage's 4′33″ the same amount of attention (or perhaps even more) as if it were Beethoven's Ninth.
+As a result, the listener is more focused, giving Cage's 4′33″ the same amount of attention (or perhaps even more) as if it were Beethoven's Ninth Symphony.
 Thus, even before the performance, the reception of the work is already predetermined by the social setup of the concert.
 Furthermore, the audience's behavior is limited by the rules and regulation of the concert hall; they will quietly sit and listen to 4′33″ of ambient noise.
 It is not easy to get a large group of people to listen to ambient noise for nearly five minutes, unless they are regulated by the concert hall etiquette.

 The second point made by 4′33″ concerns duration.
 According to Cage, duration is the essential building block of all of music.
 This distinction is motivated by the fact that duration is the only element shared by both silence and sound.
 As a result, the underlying structure of any musical piece consists of an organized sequence of "time buckets".
 They could be filled with either sounds, silence or noise; where neither of these elements is absolutely necessary for completeness.
-In the spirit of his teacher Schoenberg, Cage managed to emancipate the silence and the noise to make it an acceptable or perhaps even integral part of his music composition.
+In the spirit of his teacher Schoenberg, Cage managed to emancipate the silence and the noise to make it an acceptable or, perhaps, even an integral part of his music composition.
 4′33″ serves as a radical and extreme illustration of this concept, asking that if the time buckets are the only necessary parts of the musical composition, then what stops the composer from filling them with no intentional sounds?